Skip to main content

 Salmon oil supplies EPA and DHA, the omega-3 fatty acids dogs can use most readily.
 That can make it a sensible dietary supplement.
 It is still not a cure-all...

-Illustration of a friendly male dog in a park, surrounded by dogs and people, on a sunny day.
+Illustration of a friendly male dog in the park, surrounded by dogs and people, on a sunny day.

 A happy dog eating a potato, surrounded by fresh vegetables in a sunny garden.

-Cooked potatoes are safe and easily digestible for dogs.
-Raw potatoes contain solanine, which can cause vomiting, diarrhea and heart rhythm problems.
-Always...
+Cooked, peeled potatoes are safe and easy to digest for dogs.
+Raw, green or sprouted potatoes contain solanine, which can cause vomiting, diarrhea and...

 A happy dog with pointy ears enjoying asparagus in a bright kitchen, surrounded by fresh ingredients.

 Yes, asparagus is safe for dogs.
-Best served cooked as raw asparagus is hard to digest.
-Contains vitamin K, folic acid and fiber but overall has little...
+Serve it cooked, since raw asparagus is hard to digest.
+It contains vitamin K, folate and fiber, but overall it offers little...

-A worried dog with stomach pain, surrounded by an invisible cloud, while a vet examines it.
+A worried dog with a stomachache, surrounded by an invisible cloud, while a veterinarian examines him.

-Giardia are single-celled parasites that colonize the small intestine and cause chronic diarrhea, especially in puppies.
-Transmission through contaminated...
+Giardia are single-celled intestinal parasites that latch onto the small intestine and cause diarrhea, vomiting, and weight loss.
+They spread through...

-A friendly dog with pointy ears and a turquoise bandana in a cozy kitchen.
+A friendly dog with pointed ears and a turquoise neckerchief in a cozy kitchen.

-Occasional lip smacking after eating or drinking is normal.
-Persistent smacking without obvious cause indicates nausea, dental pain, foreign body in the mouth...
+The occasional lip-smack after eating or drinking is normal.
+Constant smacking with no obvious trigger points to nausea, tooth pain, a foreign object in the...

 A white dog with pointy ears and a turquoise bandana in a cozy living room.